vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 docker compose -f rabbit-compose.yml up
 ```

-Running `RabbitManualSpanTests` will show very similar results - only the SpanIDs will differ.
+Running `RabbitManualSpanTests` will show very similar results - only the SpanIds will differ.
 With that, we conclude shipping traces through RabbitMQ.

 To tear down the RabbitMQ scenario in compose: